salexa2/SigmaStudy2.0.1/README.md

 System Overview:

+Please refer to StudySigma for past changes and history.

 Sigma Study is an innovative app designed to make learning from YouTube videos easier and more effective.
 With Sigma Study, users can simply input a YouTube link and get a transcript of the video.
 They can then summarize